SamuelMwangiW/laravel-vite/README.md

 // });
 ```

-Finally, update the scripts section in your `package.json` by replacing mix with vite:
+Finally, update the script section in your `package.json` by replacing mix with vite:

 ```diff
     "scripts": {